 6.2.2.2 "SCTP-to-SCTP application aware processing"

-This scenario is a variation of use case #1.1.1, #2.1.2 or #3.1.
-The MG may be required to be application aware in case of additional operations on the upper protocol layer(s) which imply knowledge about the carried application.
-Such MG operations might be related to the detection of an event, the generation of statistics, the modification of protocol data units, etc FIXTHIS.
+The #3.2.2 scenario implies application awareness since the DTLS, being the SCTP user part, requires bearer control procedures.
+There exist variations of use case #3.1.1 and #3.3where the MG may also be required to be application aware in case of additional operations on the upper protocol layer(s) which imply knowledge about the carried application.
+Such MG operations might be related to the detection of an event, the generation of statistics, the modification of protocol data units, etc .

 [End Correction]